nihalmorshed/Hot-Gadgets-Site/README.md

 # Hot-Gadgets-Site
-It's a landing page for online e-commerce gadgets store site from where users can buy different types of gadgets like smartphones, laptops from this online shop.
+It's a landing page for online e-commerce gadgets store site from where users can buy different types of gadgets like smartphones, laptops.
 # Technology Used: <br>
 <ul>
 <li>HTML </li>